CHURCHTOWN HOUSE GUESTHOUSE

 A very special place to stay

-Churchtown House is a large and spacious 18th Century historic Country Guesthouse situated in unspoilt countryside in Ireland’s “sunny south east” just 4.5km from Rosslare Harbour Europort served by Stena Line and Irish Ferries, 15km from the historic town of Wexford, under 2 hour’s drive from central Dublin, 2.5 hour’s drive from Cork and less than an hour’s drive from Waterford – home of the world famous Waterford Glass.
-Set in over 8 acres of mature parkland the house provides accommodation comfortably for up to 30 guests.
+Churchtown House is a large and spacious 18th Century historic Country Guesthouse situated in unspoilt countryside near Rosslare.
+Accommodation is provided in the main house and a guest annexe giving a total of 11 guest bedrooms Just 4.5km from Rosslare Harbour Europort served by Stena Line and Irish Ferries, 15km from the historic town of Wexford, under 2 hour’s drive from central Dublin, 2.5 hour’s drive from Cork and less than an hour’s drive from Waterford – home of the world famous Waterford Glass.
 Built Circa 1703, the house was associated with some of Wexford’s most powerful families, most notably the Herron Family whose son John Herron was exiled and later became one of Napoleon’s favourite generals.

 Charming and comfortable